Last Updated on November 28, 2023

 If this is true then it’s pretty crazy that copyright for a global medium is being still assigned on such a restrictive basis.
 What’s more worrying that this is increasingly meaning that access to information on the internet is becoming segregated based on your physical location.
 In reality it’s probably more to do with maximising profits and being able to keep different markets separate in order to charge different prices.

-To be honest it’s likely to occur on any large media companies streaming sites, They all use a system called geo restrictions which will allow access based on your physical location when you visit the site.
+To be honest – the “this programme cannot be streamed due to the rights restrictions” type errors are likely to occur on any large media companies streaming sites.
+They all use a system called geo restrictions which will allow access based on your physical location when you visit the site.
 All the major UK TV channels operate these restrictions you can’t normally watch the BBC Player abroad for example.
 You can’t watch RTE Player without an Irish IP address either.

 - BBC iPlayer – UK only